lejocodes/vb-tasks/EVALUATION_RUBRIC.md

-# VB-Tasks Interview Evaluation Rubric
+# VB-Tasks Interview Evaluation Rubric (Mid-Senior Level)

 ## Overview
-This rubric provides a standardized framework for evaluating technical interview candidates.
-Each competency area is scored on a 1-5 scale.
+This rubric is designed for evaluating mid to senior-level developers (2+ years experience).
+Each competency area is scored on a 1-5 scale, with higher expectations than junior roles.

 ---